Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 // console.log(user1._email); // Error: _email is not accessible outside the constructor
 ```
 Note: JavaScript doesn't have true private properties and methods, but these techniques simulate privacy.

+### Time Complexity
+- Constructor Execution (new User("John")): O(1) - Creating an instance and initializing private properties using closures is a single operation.
+- Method Execution (user1.getName()): O(1) - Executing the getName method involves returning a stored value, which is a constant time operation.
+- Method Execution (user1.getEmail()): O(1) - Executing the getEmail method involves returning a value stored in the closure, which is a constant time operation.

+Summary:
+    - Instance Creation and Initialization: O(1)
+    - Method Execution (getName, getEmail): O(1)

 </p>
 </details>